w3c/wot-architecture/USE-CASES/X-Protocol Interworking.md

 <Provide a description of the problem that is solved by the use case and a reason why this use case is important for the users>

 In home and industrial scenarios various devices are connected to a common network.
 These devices implement different protocols.
-To enable interoperability, an "agent" needs to communcate across different protocols.
+To enable interoperability, an "agent" needs to communicate across different protocols.
 Platforms for this agent can be edge devices, gateways or cloud services.

-Interoperability across protocols is a must for all user scenarios that inctegrate devices from more than one protocol.
+Interoperability across protocols is a must for all user scenarios that integrate devices from more than one protocol.

 ### Expected Devices: